The best independent guide to Lisbon

-The carving of Pero da Escobar (or Pêro da Covilhã) on the western side is holding the flag of the Order of Christ, (the Portuguese sect of the Knights Templar).
+The carving of Pero da Escobar (also known as Pêro da Covilhã) on the western side holds the flag of the Order of Christ, (the Portuguese sect of the Knights Templar).
 This powerful and influential religious order based in the town of Tomar, most likely funded the initial 15th-century expeditions devised by Henry the Navigator.

 On the eastern side of the statue, Bartolomeu Dias and Diogo Cao can be seen struggling with a Padrão.
 These stone pillars were planted by Portuguese explorers to lay claims to new lands, and were inscribed with the Portuguese coat of arms.
 Diogo Cao planted a Padrão at Cape Cross (Angola) in 1486 while Bartolomeu Dias sailed around the southern tip of Africa and laid one at the mouth of the Boesmans River (South Africa) in 1488.

 All of the statues are carved from Lioz limestone, the same material used for the Mosteiro dos Jerónimos and the Torre de Belem.
 This rare limestone only comes from the hills of the Sintra region.

 The Padrao dos Descobrimentos was originally built as a temporary centrepiece for the World fair of 1940 that was hosted by Lisbon.
 This event was intended to increase trade during the harsh years of depression, and for Portugal to enhance its position of neutrality within the growing tensions of the world.

-The original Padrao dos Descobrimentos was constructed from wood and plaster and was intended to be dismantled after the fair.
+The original Padrao dos Descobrimentos was constructed from wood and plaster with the intention of being dismantled after the fair.
 During the later stages of Salazar's rule, there was a trend of romantic idealisation of Portuguese history and the Discoveries Monument was converted to a permanent feature.